-The Painted Lady Butterfly is probably the most widespread butterfly in the world since it does not live in just one region or country.
-The Painted Lady Butterfly is found in Asia, Africa, Europe, and all over the North American continent.
-The only place you will not find a Painted Lady Butterfly is in South America, the Arctic, and Australia.
+The Painted Lady Butterfly is probably the most widespread butterfly in the world.
+It has no permanent residence and they are spotted across all the continents.
+The Painted Butterfly is found in Asia, Africa, Europe, and all over North America.
+The only place you won’t find one is South America, the Arctic, and Australia.
 The Painted Lady prefers well-lit, open environments.
-Such as clover fields, flowery meadows, and hilly country.
+Such as clover fields, flowery meadows, and hilly countryside.
 Marshes, sand dunes, and patches of thorn scrubs also draw them in.
-To try and attracted these butterflies you could try planting a buddleia plant near your greenhouse or garden shed.
+To try and attracted these butterflies you could try planting a buddleia plant near your garden shed.

 Learn about butterfly behavior: Camouflage, cooling methods, and survival tactics.